rgitrepo/kubernetes-beginner-to-pro/docs/day6/endpoints-and-endpoint-slices.md

 ### 1. Introduction to Endpoints & Endpoint Slices

-Endpoint Slices are a crucial abstraction in Kubernetes that simplify the management of network endpoints (pods) associated with a service.
-This section explains what Endpoint Slices are and how they differ from traditional Endpoints.
+**Endpoint Slices are a crucial abstraction in Kubernetes that simplify the management of network endpoints (pods) associated with a service**.
 [Back to TOC](#tutorial-understanding-endpoints--endpoint-slices-in-kubernetes)

 ---